letendrt/Universal-Field-Editor-DATAVERSE/README.md

 # 1. Universal_Field_Editing python file
-There are 5 major functions in this script - they are listed below in the sequential order of use:
+There are 5 major functions in this script - they are listed below in the sequential order of use (primitive_formatter and compound_formatter depend on the type of metadata being processed):
 ## <b>1 - file_loader()</b>
 File load and selection.
 This is the first function to run.
 <br>